 No. Figure Description 1 Fluvial Flood Depth (1% AEP + 35% Climate Change Allowance Event) Provides the maximum flood depth for the fluvial defended 1% AEP + 35% climate change flood event.
-Data was extracted from EA model for the River Crane.
-The 35% climate change event was chosen to review the maximum fluvial flood depth at the sites as it represents the central case climate change allowance for peak river flow allowance for the Thames River Basin District.
-Tidal Defence Breach Flood Depth for the 2100 epoch Provides the predicted maximum flood depth for the year 2100.
-If an individual breach of the Thames Tidal Defence was to occur at any point.
+Data was extracted from the EA model for the River Crane.
+The 35% climate change event was chosen to review the maximum fluvial flood depth at the sites as it represents the central case climate change allowance for peak river flow allowance for the Maidenhead and Sunbury Management Catchment.
+Part of Richmond also falls within the London Management Catchment, however the Maidenhead and Sunbury Management Catchment has a higher central case climate change allowance and therefore represents the worst case scenario.
+Tidal Defence Breach Flood Depth for the 2100 epoch Provides the predicted maximum flood depth for the year 2100 if an individual breach of the Thames Tidal Defence was to occur at any point.
 This represents the worst-case scenario.
 2 Fluvial Flood Hazard (1% AEP + 35% Climate Change Allowance Event) Provides the maximum flood hazard for the fluvial defended 1% AEP + 35% climate change flood event.
-Data was extracted from EA models for River Crane.
+Data was extracted from EA models for the River Crane.
 3 Surface Water Flood Depth (1% AEP Rainfall Event) Provides the predicted surface water flood depth across a site using EA RoFSW data for a 1% AEP event.
 4 Surface Water Flood Hazard (1% AEP Rainfall Event) Provides information on the predicted hazard of surface water flooding, based on EA RoFSW mapping for a 1% AEP event.
-5 Thames Water (TW) Sewer Flooding Records Provides the sewer flood incidences recorded by TW at four-digit postcode resolution.

-No. Figure Description 6 Susceptibility to Groundwater Provides the potential for groundwater to occur.
-It is classed Flooding Map into three categories (A, B, C) as described in Table 6-1 .
+No. Figure Description 5 Thames Water (TW) Sewer Provides the sewer flood incidences recorded by TW at four- Flooding Records digit postcode resolution.
+6 Susceptibility to Groundwater Flooding Map Provides the potential for groundwater to occur.
+It is classed into three categories (A, B, C) as described in Table 6-1 .
 7 EA Reservoir Flood Maps Provide the potential Flood Extent for the unlikely event of a dam or reservoir failure.
 For Platt's Eyot, the map shows Fluvial Flood Zones extents